Six Questions With Lindsay Katt

 I don’t believe in limits.
 So I feel like every goal or desire in my heart is a realistic one.

 I REALLY want to work with Jim Henson’s brand…Ideally with “The Muppets.”

 I have been quoted previously as saying I would rather make art with The Muppets than win ANY major award or trophy.
 (And I stand by that…but…my personal motto is “Always choose both” …so there’s that.)

-A line from a song in the the new FilmTrack I wrote, produced, and directed these past few years called “The Avant-Gardener” goes like this… “The doing of the thing…IS the thing.”
+A line from a song in the new FilmTrack I wrote, produced and directed these past few years called “The Avant-Gardener” goes like this… “The doing of the thing…IS the thing.”